UnlockGPU/UnlockGPU/index.md

 The Board will adopt and maintain the existing community-generated [Developer Priorities Document]({{ site.baseurl }}/priorities/), evolving it transparently with developer input.
 Publish binding quarterly progress reports against these community-defined milestones.

 4. **Executive Accountability and Public Commitment** Appoint a VP of Open Compute Software reporting directly to the CEO, with compensation tied to measurable ecosystem adoption metrics.
 Publish binding quarterly roadmaps with specific feature delivery dates, penalty clauses for missed targets, and public developer satisfaction scores.
+Address the current accuracy crisis where 25% of AI models fail tests on AMD hardware.

 Here is our rationale for the proposed budget:[Why $220M?]({{ site.baseurl }}/why220m/)